ENJ1/PandaFPSController/README.md

 This movement controller is most likely very buggy.
 Please report bugs in the issues tab.
 When the game starts you may notice significant frame drops/skips.
 This is COMPLETELY normal and is because of PyAutoGUI (which manages the cursor) callibrating its clock and active times with that of Panda3D.

+# Buy me a coffee!
+Being a developer is hard work and requires a lot of time.
+Supporting me on Patreon really means a lot and will also allow me to release more updates/bugfixes to this project.

-Thanks for using and subscribe to PANDA_REAPER on Youtube for more!
+# Thanks for using and subscribe to PANDA_REAPER on Youtube for more!